-From 1803 to 1835, Spanish soldiers lived and worked on the Alamo grounds.
-The convento, or priests’ quarters, was converted into barracks.
-The second floor of the convento became a hospital.
-While the soldiers often wore thick leather “armor” and carried leather shields, they still sustained frequent injuries at the hands of hostile tribes in the area.
+From 1803 to 1835, Spanish soldiers lived and worked on the Alamo grounds and the convento, or priests’ quarter, was converted into barracks.
+While the soldiers often wore thick leather “armor” and carried leather shields, they still sustained frequent injuries at the hands of hostile tribes in the area, so the second floor of the convento became a hospital.

 In 2015, the Alamo and the four other San Antonio missions were designated as UNESCO World Heritage Sites, joining the ranks of the Taj Majal and Stonehenge as among the most historically important structures in the world.
 The organization points out that the sites represent an “interweaving of the cultures of the Spanish and the Coahuiltecan and other indigenous peoples.”
 Though not as famous as the Alamo, the Concepción, San Jose, San Juan and Espada missions each tell an important piece of Texas history.

 During the famous battle and throughout much of the building’s early life, the main chapel at the Alamo had no roof.
 In fact, the building’s original design bore little resemblance to the building that exists today.
 It was intended to have two bell towers on either side of the building and a dome in the middle.
-But construction plans changed repeatedly over the years due to changes in ownership and worker shortages (largely due to disease).
+But construction plans changed repeatedly over the years due to changes in ownership and worker shortages, which were largely due to disease.
 The first roof was added in the mid-1800s when the building was under control of the U.S. Army.